By Kevin Jagernauth | The Playlist March 4, 2013 at 11:59AM

 "The Burning Secret"/"Natural Child"

-With MGM initially turning down “Paths Of Glory,” Kubrick decided to tackle another MGM property, “The Burning Secret.”
+With MGM initially turning down “Paths Of Glory,” Kubrick decided to direct another property at the studio, “The Burning Secret.”
 According to “Stanley Kubrick: Visual Poet 1928-1999,” the filmmaker was excited as it was based on a book by Stefan Zweig, who penned the story that inspired “Letter From an Unknown Woman,” directed by Max Ophuls, a helmer Kubrick admired.
 He worked on the screenplay with author Calder Winningham.
 According to “The Wolf At The Door: Stanley Kubrick, History & Holocaust,” the story centered on a baron visiting a spa in the mountains, who sets out to seduce a woman, and befriends her son in the process.

 Kubrick also apparently wanted to adapt Winningham’s 1952 book “Natural Child,” about “ two young men and two young women living the bohemian lifestyle of the time.”
-The sexuality of both stories was apparently deemed unlikely to pass the Production Code of the time, and they weren’t developed further.
-However, in 1988, “Burning Secret” would be brought to the big screen in a separate adaptation by director Andrew Birkin.
+The sexuality of both stories was apparently deemed unlikely to pass the Production Code, and they weren’t developed further.
+However, in 1988, “Burning Secret” would be brought to the big screen in a new adaptation by director Andrew Birkin.